AUDIT OR SINGLE UNIT STUDIES

-PURSUE INFORMAL STUDY AND GROW IN YOUR UNDERSTANDING
+PURSUE INFORMAL STUDY AND GROW

-Did you know you don’t need to commit to an entire degree to study at Morling College?
+Did you know that you don’t need to commit to an entire degree to study at Morling College?

-If you are curious and want to grow in knowledge and faith, enrol as a casual student in one of our 2024 units and don't worry about exams or assessments.
-Casual Studies are perfect for bible study groups and church leaders wishing to get equipped to better serve their churches.
+If you are curious and want to grow in knowledge and faith, enrol as an audit student in one of our units and don't worry about exams or assessments.

 To enrol in one of our units on a casual basis (not for course credit):